Nuremberg, Germany: 5 Reasons to Visit

 To tour the bunker, you buy tickets around the corner.
 The tour runs only once a day.
 Audio guides are usually given out, but all 6 of us on my tour spoke English, so the guide used her excellent English and told us so much about what took place down here.

-Nuremberg GermanyNuremberg GermanyNuremberg GermanyNuremberg GermanyThe Train Museum Is Fun
+Nuremberg GermanyNuremberg GermanyNuremberg GermanyNuremberg GermanyThe Train Museum is fun

 We spent a rainy morning inside the German Railway Museum.
 Nuremberg is a rail hub with a bustling station today.
 This museum is built on old tracks and contains full-size retired train cars as well as displays on trains through the decades.
 It also offers a large model railroad demonstrated by the master engineer.
 Young and old will enjoy the romance of trains in this fine museum.